People with a particular religious affiliation

 4.2.4 Hinduism

-Hinduism is almost exclusively practised by people of Indian origin.
-Although note that there are many other religions practised in India as well — for example, Sikhism, Buddhism, Islam and Christianity.
+Hinduism is almost exclusively practised by people of Indian origin, although there are also many other religions practised in India, for example, Sikhism, Buddhism, Islam and Christianity.

 Hinduism is unique as a religion, as it has no single founder and no single book.
 It is based on the divine revelations contained in the ancient holy books called the Vedas.
-Hinduism has a number of denominations and therefore, there are variations in religious practices amongst its followers.
+Hinduism has a number of denominations with variations in religious practices amongst its followers.
 For example, the Hindus of North India may have some practices that are not followed by those from Sri Lanka, and vice versa.

 -